puppetlabs/puppet/api/docs/http_api_index.md

 V2 HTTP API
 -----------

-The V2 HTTP API is accessed by prefixing requests with `/v2`.
+The V2 HTTP API is accessed by prefixing requests with `/v2.0`.
 Authorization for these endpoints is still controlled with the `auth.conf` authorization system in puppet.
-When specifying the authorization of the V2 endpoints in `auth.conf` the `/v2` prefix of the path should be left off.
+When specifying the authorization of the V2 endpoints in `auth.conf` the `/v2.0` prefix on V2 API paths must be retained; the full request path is used.

 The V2 API will only accept payloads formatted as JSON and respond with JSON (MIME application/json).